Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 mason jar with milk, oats, chia seeds, yogurt to make cookie dough overnight oats

-Making these overnight oats with cookie dough flavors couldn’t be easier, which is why it’s my jam.
+Making these overnight oats with cookie dough flavors couldn’t be easier.
+It’s so hands off, which I love as a busy mom of three.

 two mason jars with cookie dough overnight oats and graham crackers and bowl of chocolate chips on side